biomemsLAB/DrCell/README.md

 - 3brain, 4096 electrode MEAs
 - Axion, 24 well-plate with 16 electrode MEAs per well.

+## Getting Started

+1. **Download:**
+   - Download the "DrCell" folder to your computer.

+2. **Execution:**
+   - Execute the main script by dragging and dropping "DrCell.m" into the MATLAB terminal.

+3. **Graphical User Interface (GUI):**
+   - The execution process automatically opens the Graphical User Interface (GUI) for DrCell.

+4. **Path Configuration:**
+   - The execution process automatically adds all DrCell subfolders to the MATLAB path environment.

+## Usage in Your Own Scripts

+### From MATLAB
+See the example script DrCell/shared/Turorials/HowToUse_DrCell_Functions_from_MATLAB.m

+### From Python
+See the example script DrCell/shared/Turorials/HowToUse_DrCell_Functions_from_Python.m

+## License
 DrCell was originally published in 2013 and is continously updated and expanded:
 C. Nick, M. Goldhammer, R. Bestel, F. Steger, A.W.
 Daus and C. Thielemann:
 DrCell – A Software Tool for the Analysis of Cell Signals recorded with Extracellular Microelectrodes Signal Processing: